Donald Maclean (spy): Death

 Maclean was reported seriously ill with pneumonia in December 1982, and was housebound after his recovery.
 The Institute of World Economy and International Relations, Maclean's workplace, reported his death at the age of 69 on 6 March 1983.
 He was cremated and his ashes were scattered on his parents' grave in the churchyard of Holy Trinity Church, Penn, Buckinghamshire in England.
 Twenty years previously, Guy Burgess' ashes had also been scattered on his family grave in England.

-In its obituary of "Donald Donaldovich Maclean", Izvestia described him as "a man of high moral qualities and a convinced communist" who "devoted all his conscious life to the high ideals of social progress and humanism" and "who performed outstanding services to the Soviet state".
-At the time of his death, Maclean had been working at the Institute, "a government think-tank, as a foreign policy analyst" according to The Washington Post.
+At the time of his death, Maclean had been working at the institute, "a government think-tank, as a foreign policy analyst" according to The Washington Post.

 Legacy

 In May 1970, Hodder & Stoughton published Maclean's book British Foreign Policy since Suez which he wrote for a British readership.
 Maclean told journalists that he set out to analyse the subject rather than to attack it, but criticised British diplomatic support for the United States in the Vietnam War.
 He stated that he would donate the British royalties to the British Committee for Medical Aid to Vietnam.
-He foresaw a strengthening of British influence in the 1970s and 1980s as a result of economic recovery.
-Interviewed live by a BBC Radio reporter who detected a nostalgia for Britain in the book, Maclean refused to be drawn on whether he would like to return to London, for further research for his next book.

 Of the five spies that made up the Cambridge Spy Ring, Maclean was not the best known, but, according to some, he provided the most intelligence of value to the Soviet Union as his position as a senior diplomat in the Foreign Office gave access to more information than the other four.
 He was able to provide the Soviets with "the most intimate details" of Anglo-American decision-making on such matters as the future of nuclear energy and the founding of the North Atlantic Treaty Organization.
 An official American appraisal concluded: "In the fields of US/UK/Canada planning on atomic energy, US/UK post-war planning and policy in Europe, all information up to the date of Maclean's defection undoubtedly reached Soviet hands".